Spring Framework DevOps on AWS

 Do you want to see how to flip a switch and use MySQL?
 Flip another switch and your app can be using a RDS database managed Amazon.
 You can do this with no code changes.

-The course also focuses on how applications are commonly managed.
 Using a continuous integration server is a best practice.
 Jenkins is the most popular CI server.
 You will learn how to install Jenkins on a Linux server.
-A server you provisioned on the cloud.
+A server you provisioned in the AWS cloud.

 Jenkins is a Java application running on port 8080.
 You don't want to be typing some IP colon 8080 into your browser to reach Jenkins.